C0nrado/amazon_fires/README.md

 ### 2.1.
 EDA part I: Clustering <a name="eda1"></a>

 The *clustering analysis* was optimized through 2 independent approaches (elbow and silhouette methods), both supporting strongly the existence of two main clusters with distinct characteristics.
-The graph below on the left compreehends these 2 clusters from where the main difference between them can be drawn:
-> Generally speaking, there are *dry* months of *high temperature* and *colder cloudy-wet* months.
+The graph below on the left compreehends these 2 clusters from where the main difference between them can be drawn: generally speaking, there are *dry* months of *high temperature* and *colder cloudy-wet* months.

 <center><img src="imgs/wheather_clustering.png"\></center>

-By looking at the distribution of such months (clusters) it's clear that they happen consistently and regulary at certain periods of the year, with the hotter months usually between july and november, with emphasis on *august and september*.
-By these means, the basic idea from the clusters can be extended into the understanding of the predominance of two main *seasons* on the area.
+By looking at the distribution of such months ( the so called clusters 0 and 1) it's clear that they happen consistently and regulary at certain periods of the year, with the hotter months usually between july and november, with emphasis on *august and september*.
+By these means, the basic idea from the clusters can be extended into the understanding of the *predominance* of two main *seasons* on the area.
+This concepts becomes very important in this study as further analysis will improve upon that.

 <br>

 ### 2.2.
 EDA part II: Time Series Analysis and PCA <a name="eda2"></a>

-The *Principal Component Analysis* extracts two main *degrees of freedom* from the climate variables, which together explain nearly 90% of all the data.
+The *Principal Component Analysis* extracted two main *degrees of freedom* from the climate variables, which together explain nearly 90% of all the variance in the data.
 The *1st principal component* will present the same ideas brought forth by clustering the data, whereas the *2nd principal component* will agglutinate characteristics of both seasons.
-It stands out that the 2nd components will *bust strongly the `avgTemp`* variable.
+It stands out that the 2nd components will *bust strongly the `avgTemp`* variable (for negative coefficients).

 <center><img src="imgs/pca_components.png"\></center>